 The return of “Jersey Shore” brought us a new and improved Vinny Guadagnino, who—if I’m honest—looks amazing, and now refers to himself as “Keto Guido.”
 His roommates constantly pick on him for needing to follow his strict diet (I mean, he drunkenly ripped the cheese off his pizza) and keep his body in a “state of ketosis.”
 And Vinny isn’t the only one embracing the keto diet; more and more people are swearing by the keto lifestyle, proving that this isn’t just some fad diet.
 So what exactly is the keto diet?
 Well, I’ve done my research, and I’m here to tell you what the keto diet says you can and can’t eat.
 I also found this book that turned out great as it is easy to follow and cook from.

-The Keto Diet is essentially a low-carb diet that tricks the body by taking advantage of its own natural processes.
+The keto diet is essentially a low-carb diet that tricks the body by taking advantage of its own natural processes.
 The process of ketosis is the breakdown of fats that are stored in the liver.
 Back in the olden days when food was a lot harder to come by, ketosis was the process that kept humans alive and energized until they found a food source.

 Nowadays, we tend to take in a LOT of carbohydrates.
 The thing about eating carbohydrates is that the body produces glucose (which is essentially sugar) when the carbs break down.
 That glucose is super easy for our bodies to convert to energy, so the body uses glucose for energy and stores our fats away.